 Like any legal document, start with the parties involved.
 Give the official names of all the parties involved.
-You should include the agreement date, the when it becomes active and when it will expire.
-You should also include the contact details of the freelancer and contractor.
+You should include the agreement date, when it becomes active, and when it will expire.
+You should also have the contact details of the freelancer and contractor.

-I wish to resist calling out one clause as an important one.
-Because all the clauses listed are important for the contract.
-But still, 'scope of work' is first among the equals.
-This describes what this is all about.
-Gives a detailed description of the freelance work.
+I want to resist calling out one clause as an important one because all the clauses listed are essential for the contract.
+But still, the scope of work is first among the equals and describes what this engagement is all about.
+It gives a detailed description of the freelance work.

-In a standard service scenario and large projects, the scope of work (SOW) will be a separate document.
-Here, in the freelance context, this will be a part of the freelance contract.
+The scope of work (SOW) will be a separate document in a standard service scenario and large projects.
+This will be part of the freelance contract in the freelance context.
 You should give your most attention and describe every aspect of the work in detail.

 Every freelance project will have a deliverable.
-Be it a freelance writing assignment, a graphic design project, web development work, photography gig or maybe a video editing freelance work, they all have deliverables.
-Any type of freelance work has one or more deliverables.
-You should list all the deliverables in the freelance contract.
+Whether a freelance writing assignment, a graphic design project, web development work, a photography gig, or a video editing freelance work, all have deliverables.
+Any freelance work has one or more deliverables.
+Please list all the deliverables in the freelance contract.

 What are the terms for payment?
-You should answer payment related questions in this section of the contract.
+Please answer payment-related questions in this contract section.

-- Are the payments tied to project milestones or phases?
+- Are the prices tied to project milestones or phases?

 - How much is the advance amount?

 Freelance projects come in all sizes.
 Like an hour of work, to work that spans a few months.
-When a job is too tiny, then you need not include a detailed project schedule in the freelance contract.
-Work deliverable in a few hours or days qualifies as tiny.
+When a job is too tiny, you can leave a detailed project schedule out of the freelance contract.
+Work deliverable in a few hours or days qualifies as small.
 Only the work start and end dates are enough in such a scenario.

-This clause of the freelance contract describes who owns the outcome of the work.
-The end product, deliverables and licensing details.
+This clause of the freelance contract describes who owns the outcome of the work: the end product, deliverables, and licensing details.
 For example, if you are a freelance graphic designer, you may create images as part of your freelance work.
-You need to have proper licensing terms for all those artefacts that emanate out of the work.
+You need to have proper licensing terms for all those artifacts that emanate from work.

-Clients might impose restrictions on using their brand for marketing a freelancer.
-You may wish to use the client's name in the testimonials, portfolio and similar places.
-If there are any restrictions by the client, they have to be called out in this part of the freelance contract.
+You may use the client's name and brand identity in the testimonials, portfolio, and similar places for marketing purposes.
+You should call out if there are any restrictions for such usage in this part of the freelance contract.

-A client may pass on a variety of information to the freelancer as part of the freelance work.
+A client may pass on various information to the freelancer as part of the freelance work.
 Describe terms about how the freelancer should handle this information in this clause.
-The non-disclosure agreement (NDA) will be a separate document in most cases.
+The non-disclosure agreement (NDA) will usually be a separate document.
 The freelancer may sign the NDA during the pre-sales stage itself.

-A client may ask the freelancer not to work with their competitors following the project.
-You may include domain, duration and similar information in the non-compete clause of the contract.
+Clients may ask freelancers to refrain from working with their competitors following the project.
+You may include domain, duration, and similar information in the contract's non-compete clause.

 What happens if the freelancer or the contractor goes against each other?
-In the event of a breach of this contract, this clause of the freelance contract describes:
+If the freelancer or the client violates the contract, this clause of the agreement describes: